Alenia Aermacchi M-346 Master: Ireland

+UAE

+The M-346 was named the winner of a competition by the United Arab Emirates at the IDEX 2009 defense show in Abu Dhabi on 25 February 2009.
+The official said the order involved delivery of 48 aircraft to be used for pilot training and light attack duties.
+A final request for proposals in 2010 had set the requirement at 20 trainers, 20 aircraft for combat duties, and the remainder would go toward the creation of an aerobatic team.
+However, by January 2010, negotiations to sign a contract had reportedly stalled over specifications.
+On 18 November 2011, the prototype, which had been on display at the Dubai Airshow, crashed after departing Dubai on return to Italy.

+United States Air Force

-In the United States, Alenia Aermacchi submitted the M-346 for the United States Air Force's T-X program to replace the aging Northrop T-38 Talon, rebranding the aircraft as the Leonardo DRS T-100 Integrated Training System.
+Alenia Aermacchi submitted the M-346 for the United States Air Force's T-X program to replace the aging Northrop T-38 Talon, rebranding it as the Leonardo DRS T-100 Integrated Training System.
 Alenia originally intended to be the prime contractor, anticipating moving the final assembly location from Italy to the United States if the bid succeeded.
 About 350 aircraft were expected to be ordered, with further purchases leading to over 1,000 aircraft being purchased overall.
 In January 2013, Alenia Aermacchi signed a letter of intent with General Dynamics C4 Systems, who intended to serve as the prime contractor for the T-X bid; however, General Dynamics announced their withdrawal in March 2015.
 On January 1, 2016, Alenia Aermacchi was absorbed into Leonardo S.p.A.
-In February 2016, it was announced that Raytheon, who shall serve as the prime contractor, had teamed up with Leonardo to offer an advanced variant of the M-346 for the T-X program called the T-100.
+In February 2016, it was announced that Raytheon, which would serve as the prime contractor, had teamed up with Leonardo to offer an advanced variant of the M-346 for the T-X program called the T-100.

 On 25 January 2017, Raytheon announced that it had withdrawn as prime contractor and American partner in the T-X competition.
 One of the sticking points had been price per unit: at the time the M-346 had a flyaway cost of $25 million, but Raytheon wanted Leonardo to reduce that by 30%.
 On 8 February 2017, Leonardo confirmed that it would remain in the T-X competition alone, with Leonardo DRS, its American subsidiary, serving as prime contractor.

-The competition was ultimately won by the Boeing T-7 Red Hawk.
+In September 2017, it was announced that the T-X program had selected the rival Boeing T-7 Red Hawk submission instead.

+On the 22nd of August 2025 the Italian Air Force and the United States Air Force signed the “Concept of Operations (CONOPS) for Flight Training of the USAF Military Personnel in Italy” which will see U.S. student pilots, for the first time in history, be trained in a foreign NATO pilot school, the International Flight Training School (IFTS) on the M-346.
+The first course with ten USAF pilots was scheduled to start on September 8, 2025, and should be completed by June 2026, leading the students to the USAF military wings.